 Mosh vs Dense: hair loss treatment compared (2026)

 Mosh and Dense both come up when Australians research hair loss, but they are not the same kind of thing.
-Mosh is prescription telehealth: it can prescribe finasteride and minoxidil after an online consultation reviewed by a registered Australian practitioner.
+Mosh is prescription telehealth: it can prescribe prescription hair-loss treatments after an online consultation reviewed by a registered Australian practitioner.
 Dense Hair Experts is a non-prescription topical range, shampoos, conditioners, serums, and scalp treatments aimed at density and scalp health.
-In other words, one is a clinical route and the other is a topical one.
+One is a clinical route and the other is a topical one.
 Below we set out the difference, who each suits, and how to think about starting.

 Information only, not medical advice.
-Mosh medicines, including finasteride and oral minoxidil, are prescription-only in Australia and available only after an individual assessment by a registered Australian practitioner, with suitability practitioner-decided and never guaranteed.
+Prescription hair-loss treatment is available only after an individual assessment by a registered Australian practitioner, with suitability practitioner-decided and never guaranteed.
 This page contains disclosed affiliate links to both Mosh and Dense; both are Refer Labs partners.

 Quick verdict

 They answer different questions.
-If you have active or progressing male-pattern hair loss and want access to the treatments that target its cause, Mosh is the clinical route, an online consult reviewed by a registered practitioner who may prescribe finasteride or minoxidil where appropriate.
+If you have active or progressing male-pattern hair loss and want access to the treatments that target its cause, Mosh is the clinical route, an online consult reviewed by a registered practitioner who may prescribe prescription treatment where appropriate.
 If you are dealing with early thinning and want a topical routine for density and scalp health, Dense is the non-prescription option.
 Suitability for any prescription medicine is decided by the practitioner and never guaranteed.
 For significant or sudden loss, see a doctor in person.
-This is not medical advice.

 Mosh vs Dense at a glance